loathers/mafioso/README.md

 This is the public repository for the project, in the future there will be a webpage that you can directly use.

 ## Usage
 Using this is involves a few steps.
-You'll need to have been using Kolmafia to create session logs and then script [RunLogSummary](https://kolmafia.us/showthread.php?22963-RunLogSummary).
-Once you run that it should generate two logs: one "raw" and one "run".
-Upload or drag and drop the raw txt file.
+You'll need to have been using Kolmafia to create session logs and get the script [RunLogSummary](https://kolmafia.us/showthread.php?22963-RunLogSummary).
+Using the script should generate two txt files: one "raw" and one "run".
+Upload or drag and drop the raw txt file into the upload area.

 Additional features tbd

 ## Contributing
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+SVG icons gotten from [Game-icons.net](https://game-icons.net/).

 It's a work in progress and very early along - it's more for posterity so when I'm gone the community can continue.